 - Drinks were all made from scratch and were very good.

-- There are a ton of restaurants to choose from thanks to the neighboring Hyatt Ziva Rose Hall; the jerk chicken stands on the beach were absolutely wonderful.
+- There are a ton of restaurants to choose from thanks to the neighboring Hyatt Ziva Rose Hall; the jerk chicken stands on the beach were absolutely delightful.

-- Beach is really spacious and has a lot of chairs (although not all were covered).
+- Beach is really spacious and has a lot of chairs (although not all were covered from the sun).

-- Some rooms are dated and walls are super thin (see more below).
+- Some rooms are dated and walls are super thin (more on that below).

 - The pool area was very loud and not peaceful at all.